pedroalbanese/kp/README.md

 [![GitHub go.mod Go version](https://img.shields.io/github/go-mod/go-version/pedroalbanese/kp)](https://golang.org)
 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/pedroalbanese/kp)](https://github.com/pedroalbanese/kp/releases)

 This project is a reimplementation of [kpcli](http://kpcli.sourceforge.net/) with a few additional features thrown in.
-It provides a shell-like interface for navigating a keepass V1 database and manipulating entries.
-If you need Keepass Version 2 support, go to https://github.com/mostfunkyduck/kp.
+It provides a shell-like interface for navigating a Keepass V1 database and manipulating entries.

 Features, such as `search` have been added.
+If you need Keepass Version 2 support, go to https://github.com/mostfunkyduck/kp.
 ## Usage

 ### Command-line